-A Mad Max-esque post apocalyptic world provides the backdrop for a brutal, futuristic game resembling football.
-Rutger Hauer plays a disgraced former star leading a rag tag group of "Juggers" to one of the remaining Nine Cities for glory and redemption Written by
+A post-apocalyptic world provides the backdrop for a brutal, futuristic game resembling football.
+Rutger Hauer plays a disgraced former star leading a ragtag group of "Juggers" to one of the remaining Nine Cities for glory and redemption.

 See more »

 Pre-title card: "People no longer remembered the Golden Age of the 20th Century.
 They didn't remember the miraculous technology or the cruel wars that followed.
 They didn't remember when juggers first played The Game or how it came to be played with a dog skull..."
 See more »

 The US version stops a little short and omits the "real" not quite so positive ending found in the European/Asian/Australian version.
 See more »

 I recently rewatched this movie for the first time in ages, and I was pleasantly surprised to find that it held up remarkably well to my older eyes.
 So many gritty post-apocalyptic hero type flicks that I liked when I was younger turn out upon a more sober "adult" viewing to be amateurish and juvenile.
 But this movie has real depth, and drew me back in from the opening scene.
 It fully deserves any cult status it may have achieved, and I went ahead and ordered the DVD (which is finally out) for my collection.